 Due to its developer client base, the Firm has expertise in representing borrowers in real estate secured transactions.
 We routinely write borrower’s legal opinions and assist clients in creating single purpose, bankruptcy remote entities in order meet lender’s organizational requirements.
 Over the years the Firm’s lender practice has also grown, and the Firm presently has an active practice representing private, secured real estate “niche” lenders.

-Many of our clients acquire, hold and manage improved properties which are leased to tenants.
+Many of our clients acquire, hold and manage industrial, office and retail properties which are leased to tenants.
 Gromet & Associates has a long history of developing single- and multi-tenant leases, in a variety of formats: full gross leases; modified gross leases with expense stops or base years for allocating costs for common area maintenance expenses; triple net leases and ground leases.
-Our attorneys are familiar with tenant build-out processes and documentation, whether in the form of a landlord turn-key build-out, a landlord build-out using tenant improvement allowances, or a tenant build-out.
+Our attorneys are familiar with the tenant build-out processes and documentation, whether in the form of a landlord turn-key build-out, a landlord build-out using tenant improvement allowances, or a tenant build-out.
 We understand the risks and business impacts of the build-out process on the rental stream, lease term and similar matters which figure into the financial aspects of real property.
-We are also experienced in restaurant leases, retail leasing and other leases that contain revenue participating features.
+We are also experienced in restaurant and retail lease transactions that incorporate revenue participating features.

 Gromet & Associates’ lawyers act as legal counsel to prominent brokerage houses and are conversant in brokerage representation issues (e.g., dual agency, negligence, procuring cause, licensing, etc.).
 In addition, the Firms’ senior principal is a licensed California real estate broker, and has formed a California licensed brokerage company (PortFolio Partners, Inc.), whose primary function is not to engage third-party brokerage services, but rather to assist Firm clients in transactions where circumstances warrant involvement of a California licensed broker.